Katherine Macdonald on Crafting Sustainable Luxury at Wide Open World

-Katherine, can you explain what a Fashion Designer does?
+Katherine, can you explain what a fashion designer does?

 Haha good question….how long have you got!
 A fashion designer brings an original idea to life, using technical skills, creativity and intuition.
 It's an emotional process and I love it.